How to Take Perfect Notes with Your Voice Using AI and Notion

 Sample error message, with arrows pointing to Details toggle and line number of the error.

 Second, ask for help in the Pipedream community.
 Pipedream staff are usually quite responsive there.
-If you’ve purchased one of my premium templates (Ultimate Brain or Creator’s Companion), you can also get support in my support community.

 Finally, if you think you’ve encountered a true bug, please open an Issue in this workflow’s GitHub repo.